Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/editing.rst

 you should pose your questions to the Blender developers responsible for that area or ask at the unofficial user support channel at ``#blender`` :ref:`IRC channel <irc-channels>`.

-Blender has its own system of module owners with developer and artist members who are responsible for the design and maintenance of the assigned Blender areas.
+Blender itself has a system of module owners with developer and artist members who are responsible for the design and maintenance of the assigned Blender areas.
 See the `module owners page <https://wiki.blender.org/index.php/Dev:Doc/Process/Module_Owners/List>`__ for more information.